dMopp/update_asn_alias/README.md

 ---

-## 🔑 Step 2: Create API Key

-1. Go to **System → Access → Users**.
-2. Select your `root` user (or create a dedicated automation user).
-3. Generate an **API key/secret** pair.
-   - Save them securely — you’ll need them in the script.

----

-## 🚦 Step 3: Create Floating Rules
+## 🚦 Step 2: Create Floating Rules

 1. Go to **Firewall → Rules → Floating**.
 2. Create **two rules** (one for IPv4, one for IPv6):